What is API Security?

 Common API Security Threats

 Next, there is the general category of data integrity and process security.
 Injection attacks, such as SQL injections and cross-site scripting (XSS) issues, can be used to exploit vulnerabilities in APIs.
-Injection attacks utilizing user input and command injection can result in untrusted data and corrupted functions being used as an internal threat to gain access, bypass authentication, and undermine all the steps you've taken to protect APIs at scale.
+Injection attacks can exploit user input to bypass authentication, threatening API security despite protective measures.
 Man-in-the-middle attacks can be used to hijack interactions, infiltrating the system with otherwise legitimate traffic.

 There are also major concerns with misconfiguration and vendor dependency.
-Misconfiguration can take the most secure implementation and make it fundamentally broken, rendering strong authentication effectively useless, and in many cases, this may not even happen by anything you have done - a poorly chosen vendor can be just as bad as an insecure implementation.
+Misconfiguration can undermine even the most secure systems, rendering strong authentication useless.
+Often, this isn’t due to your actions; choosing a poorly performing vendor can be as detrimental as implementing insecure systems.

 With so many risks, how can developers begin to form a plan for tackling this issue?